How to Prevent Your Air Mattress From Deflating Overnight

 Many inflatable mattress owners become visibly alarmed the first time this happens.
 They begin to wonder if their mattress has somehow been punctured, and they attempt to search for the affected area.
-After trying to look for airbed leakage with no success, they give up with greater confusion.
-If you have found yourself in this scenario, you are not alone.

 Check Your Surroundings Before Inflating Your Mattress

-This is the most basic advice that should be observed by every airbed owner.
+This is the most basic advice that every airbed owner should observe.
 It is vital to check that the room or area you intend to sleep in is large enough to accommodate the size of your mattress.
-Whether your mattress is going in the living room or a bonus room, check your surroundings.

-Surprisingly, a fully inflated mattress could be easily punctured via contact with the sharp edge of a table.
-If the manufacturing material used in your mattress is of thin gauge, then you need to be even more careful.
+If the manufacturing material used in your mattress is of thin gauge, you need to be even more careful.
 Similarly, for outdoor airbed users, inflating your mattress over a few stones can also cause punctures.

-These punctures are usually enough to force your mattress to slowly leak air.
-In most cases, these tears can be present for a long time before you even suspect that there’s anything wrong with your airbed.
-In fact, most punctures are usually too tiny to notice before you begin experiencing considerable air leakage.
+These punctures are usually enough to force your mattress to leak air slowly.
+These tears can usually be present long before you suspect anything is wrong with your airbed.

 Let the Mattress Stretch Naturally